Lab: Pynq Memory Mapped IO (s_axilite)

 2) Vivado: RTL to bitstream

-In this section, you will import your RTL code to Vivado and generate a bitstream.
+In this section, you will import your IP core to Vivado, build the system, and generate the bitstream.

 2.1) Create a new project